broadinstitute/gatk/scripts/variantstore/AOU_DELIVERABLES.md

     - the `filter_set_name` input from `GvsCreateFilterSet` step
 10. [GvsCalculatePrecisionAndSensitivity](tieout/AoU_PRECISION_SENSITIVITY.md#generating-callset-precision-and-sensitivity-values) workflow

-## Deliverables (via email once the above steps are complete)
+## Deliverables (via email to stakeholders once the above steps are complete)
-1. location of the VCFs and interval_list files (`output_gcs_dir` input from GvsExtractCallset)
+1. GCS locations of the VCFs, indexes and interval_list files (subpaths of the `output_gcs_dir` input from GvsExtractCallset)
-2. fully qualified name of the BigQuery dataset (input `dataset_name` in the workflows)
+2. fully qualified name of the BigQuery dataset (using the `project_id` and `dataset_name` inputs from the workflows)
-3. callset statistics CSV file (see step #9)
+3. callset statistics CSV file (see step #9 above)
-4. TSV output from `GvsCalculatePrecisionAndSensitivity` workflow
+4. TSV output from `GvsCalculatePrecisionAndSensitivity` workflow (see step #10 above)

 ## Running the VAT pipeline
 To create a BigQuery table of variant annotations, you may follow the instructions here: